-- our immediate actions at emergencies following good incident management practices that minimise the short-term and long-term impact and consequences of the original event - ensuring those immediately affected by the emergency get the support they need, including making sure people suffering loss and trauma receive appropriate support from the relevant agency. - In addition, as a precursor to recovery, we support and encourage community pre-planning for major events and support recovery/clean-up activities to strengthen community resilience following an incident.
+- during our immediate actions at emergencies, following good incident management practices that minimise the short-term and long-term impact and consequences of the original event - helping those immediately affected by the emergency get the support they need, including making sure people suffering loss and trauma receive appropriate support from the relevant agency.

+In addition, as a precursor to recovery, we:

+- support and encourage communities to pre-plan for major events - support recovery/clean-up activities to strengthen community resilience following an incident.